Bermuda Ebooks & Travel Guides

 Front Porch.
 Photo: Astwood Arms

-There are separate dining area, bar area and a cellar with giant screens to enjoy live games.
+There are separate indoor dining, bar area and a cellar with giant screens to enjoy live games.
 You can also dine and enjoy drinks alfresco at the front patio which is excellent for people watching.

 ($, Bermudian Cuisine)